Dana Allison

-Dana Eric Allison (born August 14, 1966) is a retired professional baseball player whose playing career spanned six seasons, including a part of one in Major League Baseball with the Oakland Athletics (1991).
+Dana Eric Allison (born August 14, 1966) is an American former professional baseball player whose playing career spanned six seasons, including a part of one in Major League Baseball with the Oakland Athletics (1991).
 Allison was a pitcher over his career.
 During his time in the majors, Allison went 1–1 with a 7.39 earned run average (ERA) and four strikeouts in 11 games, all in relief.
 He also played in the minor leagues with the Class-A Short Season Southern Oregon A's (1989), the Class-A Madison Muskies (1989), the Class-A Advanced Modesto A's (1990), the Double-A Huntsville Stars (1990, 1992–1993) and the Triple-A Tacoma Tigers (1990–1994).
 Before playing professionally, Allison was a member of the James Madison Dukes baseball team while attending James Madison University.

 Amateur career

 Allison attended Warren County High School in Front Royal, Virginia.
 After high school, Allison enrolled at James Madison University where he played baseball with the school's team.
 Allison attended James Madison from 1986 to 1989.
-During the 14^{th} round of the 1988 Major League Baseball Draft, the Los Angeles Dodgers selected Allison, but he was not signed by the club and instead returned to school.
-In the 1989 Major League Baseball Draft, Allison was selected by the Oakland Athletics in the 21^{st} round and later signed a professional contract with them.
+During the 14^{th} round of the 1988 Major League Baseball draft, the Los Angeles Dodgers selected Allison, but he was not signed by the club and instead returned to school.
+In the 1989 Major League Baseball draft, Allison was selected by the Oakland Athletics in the 21^{st} round and later signed a professional contract with them.

 During his time at James Madison, Allison was named the Colonial Athletic Association (CCA) Player of the Year and All-American in 1988; was a two-time All-CCA selection; and is in the top-five for career wins (25), complete games (23) and strikeouts in James Madison Dukes history.
 As a part of the 25^{th} anniversary of the CCA, they released a "Silver Anniversary Team" for baseball featuring Allison and other players who have had a significant contribution to CCA baseball over its history.
 In 1991, after making his major league debut, Allison became the second attendee of James Madison University to do so (behind Billy Sample in 1978).